 Nursing Students are Affiliate Members of ONA

-The Ontario Nurses’ Association (ONA) is the union that represents 62,000 registered nurses and allied health professionals and more than 16,000 nursing student affiliates who provide care in hospitals, long-term care facilities, public health, the community, clinics and industry throughout the province.
+The Ontario Nurses’ Association (ONA) is the union that represents 64,000 registered nurses and allied health professionals and 16,000 nursing student affiliates who provide care in hospitals, long-term care facilities, public health, the community, clinics and industry throughout the province.

 Almost all nursing students in the province are automatically affiliate members of ONA.
 If you are studying nursing at a college or university in Ontario, you are most likely an affiliate member of ONA and have the right to participate in the activities of your union including education workshops and membership meetings.

 YouTube, Twitter and Facebook

 Nursing student affiliate memberships in ONA is still new.
 So as you get involved in your union, please share your thoughts and suggestions about what ONA can do for you.
 Email: firstname.lastname@example.org.